-Students approved for a leave of absence may return to the COM and to classes without reapplying to the College of Osteopathic Medicine if the return is within the approved time frame as recorded in the Leave of Absence Approval letter and any relevant University approved extensions of such leave.
-Prior to returning to the College of Osteopathic Medicine, students are required to comply with all conditions for the student's return as stated in correspondence to the student by the University.
-A student granted a LOA with conditions may be required to meet with the Office of Student Affairs before returning to the College of Osteopathic Medicine.
-For LOA, students must submit their intent to return in writing to the University Registrar within thirty (30) calendar days of the anticipated return to the pre-clinical portion of the curriculum and thirty (30) calendar days for the clinical curriculum, for leaves that are longer than thirty (30) days in length.
-It is the student's ultimate responsibility to duly inform the administration of any delays to their return or needs for further extensions.
+Students approved for a leave of absence may return to the CHSU-COM and to classes without reapplying to the

+College of Osteopathic Medicine or the MSBS program, if the return is within the approved time frame as recorded in the Leave of Absence Approval letter and any relevant University approved extensions of such leave.
+Prior to returning to the CHSU students are required to comply with all conditions for the student's return as stated in correspondence to the student by the University and ensure any prior outstanding balances are paid and student accounts are current.
+A student granted a LOA with conditions may be required to meet with the Office of Student Affairs before returning to CHSU-COM.
+For LOA, students must submit written notification to the Assistant Dean of Student Affairs and Enrollment and the Registrar of their intent to return to the University Registrar within thirty (30) calendar days of the anticipated return to the pre-clinical portion of the curriculum and thirty (30) calendar days for the clinical curriculum, It is the student's responsibility to duly inform the administration of any delays to their return or needs for further extensions.